derailed/k9s_site/_topics/config.markdown

     tail: 200
     # Defines the total number of log lines to allow in the view.
 Default 1000
     buffer: 500
     # Represents how far to go back in the log timeline in seconds.
 Setting to -1 will show all available logs.
-Default is 5mins.
+Default is tail (aka -1).
-    sinceSeconds: 300
+    sinceSeconds: -1
     # Go full screen while displaying logs.
 Default false
     fullScreenLogs: false
     # Toggles log line wrap.
 Default false